Plantar Fascia Surgery

 Before heel surgery is decided upon as a treatment option there are certain criteria that should be met.
 First, the condition should be serious enough to have lasted nine to twelve months while trying other non-surgical treatment.
 Stretches and other exercises designed to decrease symptoms of plantar fasciitis should also have been used during this period.
 Athletes who suffer from this condition might also consider surgery when performance becomes significantly impaired by heel pain and related ailments.
 Lastly, before participating in plantar fascia surgery it is crucial that you are aware of the risks involved with the surgery.
-Although the procedure is not generally serious, negative side effects can still occur.
+Although the procedure is not generally serious, negative side effects can still occur such as scar tissue.